matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 It does not focus on the technical steps, instead, on the process, challenges and high level thinking required to influence this change within an Enterprise organization.

 What is outlined in this paper is a suggested approach for how to adopt a Release Pipeline for infrastructure within an Enterprise, ITIL environment.
-The approach aligns to what I have actually done in Enterprise customers with Microsoft and what I have learned during those engagements.
+The content consists of experience collected together from different customers and conversations, with some specifics changed to prevent the identification of those organizations.

 _**That said, this should not be treated as an official Microsoft document or any official guidance from Microsoft.**_ This is purely reflecting my own experience, thinking, approach and opinions.
 Official Microsoft documentation, guidance and assistance may be available.